David-Durst/embeddedHaskellAetherling/theory/Basic.md

 Aetherling lowers the sequence language to a space-time IR.
 Programs in the IR are **scheduled**: the parallelism of each operators is specified.
 An operator can be parallel (scheduled in space) or sequential (scheduled in time).
-The space-time IR uses these schedules to interpret the data flow programs as hardware accelerators.

-In hardware accelerators, all operators are implemented using separate hardware components that run in parallel.
+All programs in the space-time IR can be interpreted as efficient hardware accelerators with the following properties: all operators correspond to hardware components that run in parallel with minimal buffering between components.
-If two functions are composed in the sequence language (such as `g . f`), they form a pipeline.
-`f`'s hardware component produces values that are consumed by `g`'s component'.
-All composed operators in a pipeline must process data over the same amount of time, which we count in clock cycles.
-This requirement is known as **time matching**.

-In addition matching time, operators in a pipeline must also match throughputs.
+In order to ensure minimal buffering, the space-time IR must guarantee that producers and consumers match throughputs.
 A **throughput** (or **rate**) is the average number of atoms accepted or emitted per clock.
 Each operator has both an input and output throughput, which may be different.
 In a pipeline, the output throughput of each producer function must equal the input throughput of its consumer function.
 In `g . f`, `f`'s output throughput must equal `g`'s input throughput.
 This requirement is known as **producer-consumer rate matching**.

-The first benefit of rate matching is that, together with time matching, it ensures all components in a pipeline operate on the same amount of data over the same clock cycles.

-The second benefit of producer-consumer rate matching is that all pipelines compile to efficient hardware accelerators.
-Hardware accelerators are efficient if they use minimal compute and storage resources.
-Matching rates minimizes these resources.
-1. **Compute** - matching rates ensures all nodes run at the exact rate required by their upstream producers and downstream consumers.
-Thus, all operators are implemented using the minimal parallelism necessary to achieve the target throughput.
-1. **Storage** - matching rates ensure that nodes can perform streaming computation.
-As soon as a producer emits data, the consumer can start operating on the entire output without buffering.
+If rates didn't match, the result would be over-provisioned hardware, e.g. a consumer with higher throughput than its producer.
+The mismatch would also require buffering between the two stages.
-If the producer had a higher throughput, a buffer would be required to store part of the producer's output while the consumer handled a separate piece of it.
+If the producer had a higher throughput, a buffer would be required to store the producer's output while waiting for the consumer.
-If the producer had a lower throughput, a buffer would be required to collect multiple of the producer's outputs into a single input for the consumer.
-No buffering between operators means minimal storage resources.

-## Single-Rate Pipelines
-We first focus on **single-rate pipelines**, those in which all operators have the same input and output throughputs.
-These pipelines always satisfy the producer-consumer rate matching requirement.

 ### Space-Time Types
-Aetherling expresses schedules using the type system.
+The space-time IR encodes schedules using types.
+The input and output sequence types of an operator define the schedule in which elements of the sequence are consumed and produced by the operator.
-Operators' input and output sequences are scheduled as space-sequences (`SSeq`) and time-sequences (`TSeq`).
+These schedules are encoded as two sequence types: space-sequences (`SSeq`) and time-sequences (`TSeq`).

-`SSeq`s and `TSeq`s define the number of clock cycles over which an operator accepts output or emits input.
-They also define the atom data type accepted or emitted by the operator.
+We define the behavior of corresponding to `SSeq`s and `TSeq`s in terms of a period.
 A period for a `SSeq n t` or `TSeq n t` is the number of clock cycles required for an operator to accept or emit one `t`.
 If `t` is an atomic type, then the period is 1.
 `SSeq` and `TSeq` are defined in terms of periods rather than clock cycles in order to support nested sequence types.